JetBrains/kotlin-native/OBJC_INTEROP.md

 Swift functions / Objective-C blocks.
 However there is a difference in how types of parameters and return values are mapped when translating a function and a function type.
-In the latter case primitive types are mapped to their boxed representation, `NSNumber`.
+In the latter case primitive types are mapped to their boxed representation.
 Kotlin `Unit` return value is represented as a corresponding `Unit` singleton in Swift/Objective-C. The value of this singleton can be retrieved in the same way as it is for any other Kotlin `object` (see singletons in the table above).